MIC-DKFZ/TractSeg/Readme.md

 #### Aligning image to MNI space
-The input image must have the same "orientation" as the Human Connectome Project data (MNI space) (LEFT must be on the same side as LEFT of the HCP data) and have isotropic spacing.
+For best results the input image must have the same "orientation" as the Human Connectome Project data (MNI space) (LEFT must be on the same side as LEFT of the HCP data) and have isotropic spacing.
 If the image orientation and the gradient orientation of your data is the same as in `examples/Diffusion.nii.gz` you are fine.
 Otherwise you should use `fslreorient2std` or rigidly register your image to MNI space (the brains do not have to be perfectly aligned but must have the same LEFT/RIGHT orientation).
-You can use the following FSL commands to rigidly register you image to MNI space (uses the FA to calculate the transformation as this is more stable):
+You can use the following FSL commands to rigidly register your image to MNI space (uses the FA to calculate the transformation as this is more stable):
 ```shell
 calc_FA -i Diffusion.nii.gz -o FA.nii.gz --bvals Diffusion.bvals --bvecs Diffusion.bvecs \